mhlinder/ASA-CT/md/index.md

 ### Announcements { style="text-align: center;" }

+### February 7, 2018 { style="color: #FB3640;" }

+The CT ASA chapter will co-host a webinar on "Dose-escalation trials without monotonicity assumption: A weighted differential entropy approach" on February 27, 2018.

+For more details, see the [events](events.html) page.

+#### December 8, 2017 { style="color: #FB3640;" }

+The Connecticut chapter of the ASA is excited to announce our annual statistical [poster competition](events.html) for students in K--12.

+Submissions are due by April 6, 2018.
+See the [events](events.html) page for more details.

+#### November 10, 2017 { style="color: #FB3640;" }

+ASA CT and Boehringer-Ingelheim will offer a webinar on December 6, 2017.
+Dr. Jing Wu will present a talk titled "[Assessing covariate effects using Jeffreys-type prior in the Cox model in the presence of a monotone partial likelihood](media/webinars/Webinar-series-flyer---6---Jing-Wu.pdf)."
+See our [events](events.html) for more details.

 #### October 10, 2017 { style="color: #FB3640;" }

 We are excited to offer a webinar on November 8, 2017.
 See our